 How can pupils get help?

-If a pupil is unhappy with how they are being treated by any other individual, they are obliged to inform the nearest adult.
-Supervisory staff, students and other adults working in the school will then inform the child's teacher.
+If a pupil is unhappy with how they are being treated by any other individual, they should inform the nearest adult.
+(Supervisory staff, students and other adults working in the school would inform the child’s teacher.)

 Your child’s teacher will make a decision to either deal with the problem in class or to make a further referral.

-If necessary, your child's teacher may refer the problem to their year group coordinator or Head of Key Stage:
+If necessary, your child’s teacher may refer the problem to one of the school’s designated Child Protection officers

 - A further referral may then be made to the Principal.